Quietus

 Gladius took a deep breath, then set the document down on the table, spinning it around so it faced Boden right side up.

 “I know you can’t read, Mr. Rigg, but…” Pointing at his own clear signature, he tapped the dark black X scrapped right above it with an index finger.
 “Does that look about right?
 It was as close as I could get from the receipt you handed poor Eladio.
-He’ll never be able to sign his own name again, not after braking his fingers the way you did.
+He’ll never be able to sign his own name again, not after breaking his fingers the way you did.
 But luckily I was here to witness that this dark X is indeed your personal signature.”
 Rolling up the parchment, Gladius used a piece of string to tie it shut.
-“Luckily you were nice enough to sell him your shop, your house and all your worldly possessions.”
+“Luckily you were nice enough to sell him your shop, your house, and all your worldly possessions.”

 Boden’s eyes grew wide, his body tensing.
 Veins up his neck and across his brow throbbed a deep purple.
 But no sound.
 Nothing came out.
 His arms wouldn’t move.
 Neither would his legs.

-“Well, after half, your inventory is sold off, anyway.”
+“Well, after half your inventory is sold off, anyway.”
 He reached across the table and poked Boden’s limp hand with the quill, slowly pushing the ink covered tip under the skin until a small trickle of blood rolled over the folds of skin and onto the table.

 Gladius quickly snapped the head off the quill, leaving the tip embedded in Boden’s hand.
 With a gentle smile, he draped the merchant’s napkin over the wound.
 “It’s good to have a repentant heart.
 We should always desire to reimburse those we stole from.”
-He gave Boden a quick wink, “You also made it very clear that a portion of all those sizable profits are to feed the poor of the Black Market.
+He gave Boden a quick wink.
+“You also made it very clear that a portion of all those sizable profits are to feed the poor of the Black Market.
 Who knows, it just might make hell a bit cooler when you arrive.”

 With all of his might, the merchant tried to scream.